jonnonz1/nz-statute-book/acts/public/1989/education-act-1989.md

 (7) As soon as the Minister is satisfied (following an annual review or at any other time) that the risk that gave rise to the appointment of the commissioner has reduced to such an extent that is it appropriate that the institution be administered by a Council, a new Council must be appointed in accordance with the constitution of the Council most recently notified in the Gazette.
 (8) A commissioner's appointment ends on the close of the day before a new Council takes office.

+### 195DA Protection of commissioners
+A commissioner appointed under section 195D(1) is not personally liable for an act he or she has done or omitted to do, or for any loss arising from that act or omission, if he or she was acting—
+  (a) in good faith; and
+  (b) in the course of carrying out his or her powers, functions, or duties.

 ### 195E Powers and functions of commissioner
-(1) A commissioner appointed under section 195D has all the powers, functions, and duties of the Council that he or she is appointed to replace, and must exercise those powers and perform those functions and duties in accordance with this Act (having particular regard to sections 160 and 161) and the institution's charter.
+(1) A commissioner appointed under section 195D has all the powers, functions, and duties of the Council that he or she is appointed to replace, and must exercise those powers and perform those functions and duties in accordance with this Act (having particular regard to sections 160 and 161) and, in the case of an institution that has a plan, that plan.
 (2) A commissioner replaces all Council members who serve on any committee of the Council that he or she is appointed to replace.
 (3) Anything that, if done by or on behalf of a Council, is required to be signed by 2 or more members of the Council, may be done by the commissioner's signature alone.